RubenErhardt/DigitalGarden/README.md

 - **Semantic HTML & accessibility-first**: fully keyboard- and screen reader-friendly.
 - **Mobile-first design** with flexible layouts and scaling components.

-## 🌿 Future Plans

-- **Git-based publishing system**
-  Integrate a commit-based workflow to add new notes and auto-generate pages.

-- **Graph-based visual overview**
-  Introduce a mind-map style interface to show relationships between concepts or components.

-- **Interactive code playgrounds**
-  Embed live-editable code snippets for prototyping or demo purposes using `svelte-repl`.

-- **Personal tagging system**
-  Build a custom tagging UI and filter logic to categorize notes by topic or framework.

-- **Progress tracker / learning log**
-  Add a journal-like feature to reflect on weekly learning milestones.

-- **PWA support**
-  Make the garden installable and available offline to encourage continuous writing.

 ## 🧠 Why it Matters